congajs/bass-migrations/README.md

 bass-migrations
 ===============

-Migration library for CONGA + BASS , built on top of DB-MIGRATE
+Migration library for Conga.js + Bass.js , built on top of DB-MIGRATE

 # Commands